chenw20/BiasScore/README.md

-# BiasScore
+# MBS
-Code of Modification Bias Score (ICLR 2024)
+Code for Post-hoc bias scoring is optimal for fair classification.